-If price continues to fall below the 2/3 line, this is interpreted as meaning that the uptrend is no longer valid, that the market has transitioned from an uptrend to a downtrend.
+If the price continues to fall below the 2/3 line, it is interpreted as meaning that the uptrend is no longer valid, that the market has transitioned from an uptrend to a downtrend.
 A trader can then construct a new set of speed lines applied to the downtrend.

 In a downtrend, the 1/3 and 2/3 speed lines represent potential resistance levels from which the market may turn back to the downside after an upside corrective retracement.

 Although it is not part of the speed lines calculation, many traders will also draw a fourth potential support/resistance trendline at the 50% retracement level of an uptrend or downtrend.
 This is because 50% retracements of long-term trends have been shown to commonly occur.
 A 50% retracement line will fall between the 1/3 and 2/3 speed lines.

 When Speed Lines are Most Helpful